cms66/rpi-iot/README.md

 More detailed instructions and information about the project are available [here](../../wiki/The-rpi-iot-project).

 ## Quick instructions
+These instructions assume:
-These instructions assume following a naming convention of pinodeX.local (X = integer, unique for each RPi in a cluster).
+ - Following a naming convention of pinodeX.local (X = integer, unique for each RPi in a cluster).
+ - Windows computer used for preparation and connection to RPi.
 ### Prepare SD card
  - Download latest lite image from https://www.raspberrypi.org/downloads/raspbian/
  - Unzip and write image to micro SD card (8 GB minimum, 16 GB recommended and Class 10) with win32diskimager (https://sourceforge.net/projects/win32diskimager/)